Manipulations

 Priority Health offers many different types of benefit plans.
 Some include the manipulation benefit under short-term rehabilitative coverage, which means all services, including physical and occupational therapy, biofeedback and manipulation, count to the same benefit limit.

-• Before treatment, verify if a patient has exhausted his/her short-term rehabilitative benefits by calling the Provider Helpline.
+• Before treatment, verify if a patient has exhausted his/her short-term rehabilitative benefits.
+You can do this in prism's Cost Estimator tool (preferred) or by calling our Provider Helpline.

 • Benefits renew annually on the patient's contract renewal date, which may or may not be January 1.